Root Canal Therapy – Lenox Hill, NY

 Are you currently suffering through a toothache that’s keeping you up at night and interfering with your ability to enjoy your daily life?
 Does your tooth feel extra sensitive to hot and cold foods and beverages?
 Is there dark discoloration in and around your hurting tooth?
-If so, you might need a root canal in Lenox Hill.
+If so, you might need root canal therapy in Lenox Hill, NY.
 Although this procedure is rumored to be painful, it actually relieves your toothache and saves your natural tooth from needing to be extracted.
 To learn more about root canal therapy and how it can benefit you, keep reading below, or just give us a call.
 Our friendly and helpful team will be more than happy to help!

 What Is a Root Canal?